fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/on-premise-platforms/windows.md

 The fiskaltrust.Middleware runs as a service on all 32-bit and 64-bit platforms starting from Windows 7.
 Older operating systems are not supported as they do not meet the legal requirements of a "safe system environment".

-## Windows versions support and prerequisites
+## Windows versions/.NET Framework support and prerequisites

 All supported operating system need C++ Runtime in 32 or 64 bit installed.
 We recommend to use .NET Framework 4.8 if possible.

-Please be aware that dependent on the TSE used there may be additional requirements on protecting the OS environment as documented in the [on-premise-installation overview](..\on-premise-installation.md).
+Please be aware that dependent on the TSE used there may be additional requirements on protecting the OS environment as documented in the [on-premise-installation overview](../on-premise-installation.md).

 | Operating system                    | Support       | Minimum .NET Framework | Recommended .NET Framework |
 | ----------------------------------- | ------------- | ---------------------- | -------------------------- |